martinfuchs/DepthKit/README.md

 The current manual was written by [Jack Armitage](http://about.me/jarmitage)

-The original manual was graciously written by the wonderful and talented video artist (i.m klif)[http://vimeo.com/32631165] during our Resonate workshop in Belgrade, Serbia
+The original manual was graciously written by the wonderful and talented video artist [i.m klif](http://vimeo.com/32631165) during our Resonate workshop in Belgrade, Serbia.

 =======